NEC ReferenceNEC 2023 · 2026 · Updated May 2026

 334.12 Where NM-B Is NOT Permitted

-NM-B is NOT permitted in: commercial buildings (generally), any building exceeding 3 floors, embedded in poured concrete or aggregate, in raceways (except as allowed by 334.15), exposed in dropped ceilings used as plenums, in wet locations, in hazardous locations.
+NM-B is NOT permitted in several important locations: any building exceeding 3 floors above grade, commercial buildings of Types I and II construction (steel and concrete frame), embedded in poured concrete or aggregate, exposed in dropped or suspended ceilings used as plenums, in wet or damp locations, in hazardous (classified) locations, or underground (direct burial).

 334.30 Securing and Supporting